Disjoint Generation of Synthetic Data: Experiments

-Before discussing some limitations, it is productive to show that the results presented in the above case study also hold for other datasets.
-We run the synthpop-DPGAN DGM model on the \texttt{al, bc, cc, hd, kd, st} datasets from earlier and show the results in Figure~\ref{fig:mixed} together with the baseline measurements of synthpop and DPGAN for repeated experiments of 10 times.
+Before discussing some limitations, it is beneficial to demonstrate that the results presented in the above case study also hold for the other datasets.
+We run the synthpop-DPGAN and TabDiff-DPGAN DGMs on the \texttt{al, bc, cc, hd, kd, st} datasets from earlier and show the results in Figure~\ref{fig:mixed} together with the baseline measurements of the respective models for 10 times repeated experiments.
 In the figure, we omit the statistical metrics to present a focused display of the ML metrics and privacy dimensions; the full results can be found in the code supplement.
-Again, there is some dataset variability; the alzheimer’s disease dataset and cervical cancer are the worst examples, but the DGM results still place better than the DPGAN on average while providing much better privacy than for the synthpop model across the board.
+Again, there is some dataset variability; the alzheimer’s disease dataset and cervical cancer are the worst examples, but the DGM utility results still place better than the DPGAN on average while providing much better privacy than for the high-utility models across the board.
 We show the individual measurements from the DGMs as faint points to illustrate the variability.

-In summary, indications are that mixed model DGMs can achieve a better trade-off between utility and privacy than we get from optimising a single model towards privacy.
-There are, however, notable concerns and limitations to keep in mind:
+In Figure~\ref{fig:mixed_baseline} we overlay the synthpop-DPGAN DGM result with the additional baseline models for further comparison.
+Again the DGM example demonstrate competitive performance with only a few exceptions.